ecemecemk/HoliLoc/README.md

 HoliLoc Model leverages joint fusion, combining feature representations from intermediate layers of neural networks with data from three modalities—image, sequence, and interactome.
 This fusion creates a potent multi-modal neural network.
 The feature vector undergoes a FFN with 17 layers, including 6 dense layers, batch normalization, activation, and dropout layers.
 The output layer, using sigmoid activation, enables multi-label classification with 22 classes.
 Compiled with the Adam optimizer and binary cross-entropy loss, the model has a total of 4,663,606 parameters, with 4,654,390 trainable and an additional 9,216 non-trainable.
 For the detailed model structure: [HoliLoc Model Structure](https://github.com/ecemecemk/HoliLoc/blob/main/holiloc_fused.svg).

+## Pre-Trained Models
+All HoliLoc and feature based( image,sequence,PPI) pre-trained model files can be obtained from here. [here](https://drive.google.com/file/d/17ugk4hviej1UFy2gKWChBP13A0Elwvk3/view?usp=drive_link).
+Also, for each subcellular location HoliLoc and individual feature based models trained.
+Single location pre-trained models can be obtained [here](https://drive.google.com/file/d/1O99X19bUd82exS2aby_bpKDttS5qQnri/view?usp=drive_link).

 -----------------------------------------------------------

 # Predicting Protein Subcellular Location

+* You can predict the subcellular location of your protein of interest by simply providing a confocal microscopy image and UniProt ID.

-Fine-tuned HoliLoc Model and necessary embedding files of sequence and PPI are available for download [here](https://drive.google.com/file/d/1K5oxBk3G-G5hIoTBEDT-gVoUtVRSqQEG/view?usp=drive_link).
+* Fine-tuned HoliLoc Model and necessary embedding files of sequence and PPI are available for download [here](https://drive.google.com/file/d/1K5oxBk3G-G5hIoTBEDT-gVoUtVRSqQEG/view?usp=drive_link).
 All you need to add here is png file of protein of interest.

 ## Dependencies